percona/pmm-doc/docs/how-to/configure.md

 Enter your **public key** in the *SSH Key* field and click *Apply SSH Key*.

-## Alertmanager integration
+## VictoriaMetrics alerts

 The Prometheus Alertmanager manages alerts from Prometheus, deduplicating, grouping, and routing them to the appropriate receiver or display component.
+VictoriaMetrics [vmalert](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmalert/README.md) manages alerts.
+It is compatible with [Prometheus Alertmanager](https://github.com/prometheus/alertmanager).

 This section lets you configure integration of Prometheus with an external Alertmanager.

 * The **Alertmanager URL** field should contain the URL of the Alertmanager which would serve your PMM alerts.

-* The **Prometheus Alerting rules** field is used to specify alerting rules in the YAML configuration format.
+* The **Alerting rules** field is used to specify alerting rules in the YAML configuration format.

 ![image](../_images/PMM_Settings_Alertmanager_Integration.jpg)